 Sa’d ibn ‘Ubaadah asked the Prophet ﷺ, “O Messenger of Allah, my mother has died when I was absent.
 Will it benefit her if I give in charity on her behalf?”
 Rasulullah ﷺ said, “Yes.”
 So he said: “I ask you to bear witness that my garden that bears fruit is given in charity on her behalf.”
 (Bukhari)

-When you give Sadaqah Jariyah to Imran Khan Cancer Appeal (IKCA), we use it to run our hospitals and purchase essential medical equipment.
-This helps us diagnose, treat and support cancer patients over many years to come.
-So a single Sadaqah Jariyah donation this Ramadan will allow you to multiply the blessings of your good deeds by tenfold at the minimum!
+When you give Sadaqah Jariyah to Imran Khan Cancer Appeal (IKCA), we use it to build hospitals for the poor and to purchase essential medical equipment to heal the sick.
+This helps us diagnose, treat, and support cancer patients for many years to come.
+So, a single Sadaqah Jariyah donation this Ramadan will allow you to multiply the blessings of your good deeds by tenfold at the minimum!

 While Sadaqah affords you one-off blessings for your charity, Sadaqah Jariyah allows you to reap blessings for as long as your charity continues to benefit others.
 An example of Sadaqah might be a donation you give to feed a cancer patient.
 Sadaqah Jariyah on the other hand is when you give towards building or furnishing a hospital with medical equipment, which will continue to provide healing to many sick people over many years.
-That means you continue to receive rewards for your Sadaqah Jariyah for as long as people benefit from your donation.
+That means you continue to receive rewards for your Sadaqah Jariyah for as long as the needy benefit from your donation.

 The Sadaqah Jariyah you give is vital to the work we do.
-It has allowed us to build two cancer hospitals in Lahore and Peshawar.
+It has allowed us to build two cancer hospitals in Lahore and Peshawar to date.
 Now we’re building a third cancer hospital in Karachi, again with Sadaqah Jariyah given by donors worldwide.
 Karachi currently has the highest rate of oral cancer in Pakistan and cancer of the gastrointestinal tract is also rapidly rising amongst the population.
 Your Sadaqah Jariyah will be a lifeline for the thousands of families living with cancer.
 Find out more by visiting our Karachi Hospital Project page.Support the Karachi Hospital Project Calculate your Zakat Pay your Zakat

 Back to Latest News